kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

     surface.metalness = metalness;
 }
 ```
+`> ./mxslc.exe my_shader.mxsl -o gold.mtlx -m my_function -a 1.0 0.72 0.315 1.0`

 When executing a shader in this manner, all global variables and functions will be defined before the entry function is called.

 # Data Types

-Supported data types match the ones found in the MaterialX [specification](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/Specification/MaterialX.Specification.md#materialx-data-types), with the exception of arrays, matrices, volumeshader and lightshader.
+Supported data types match the ones found in the MaterialX specification, with the exception of arrays, matrices, volumeshader and lightshader.

 ## Supported Data Types